OpenEvalProject/evals/manuscripts/elife-87238/v1/manuscript.md

 Pupil area was measured during a ±250 ms period centered at the onset of each reward-relevant saccade and the onset of each lick.
 We then normalized the pupil measurements by representing it as a z-score with respect to the mean value for that session.

-## Saccade and tongue vigor
+### Saccade and tongue vigor

 We relied on previous work to define vigor of a movement (Yoon et al., 2020; Yoon et al., 2018; Reppert et al., 2015; Reppert et al., 2018).
-Briefly, if the amplitude of a movement is x and the peak speed of that movement is v, then for each subject the relationship between the two variables can be described as:(3)v=α1-11+βx
+Briefly, if the amplitude of a movement is $x$ and the peak speed of that movement is $v$, then for each subject the relationship between the two variables can be described as:

+$$
+v=\alpha1-\frac{1}{1+\betax}
+$$

-In the above expression, α,β≥0 and are subject-specific parameters.
-For a movement with amplitude x, its vigor was defined as the ratio of the actual peak speed with respect to the expected value of its peak speed, that is, vEvx .
+In the above expression, $\alpha,\beta\geq0$ and are subject-specific parameters.
+For a movement with amplitude $x$, its vigor was defined as the ratio of the actual peak speed with respect to the expected value of its peak speed, that is, $\frac{v}{Evx}$ .
 Expected value was computed by fitting Equation 3 to all the data acquired across all sessions.
 When vigor is greater than 1, the movement had a peak velocity that was higher than the mean value associated with that amplitude.

-## Model formulation
+### Model formulation

 We chose a formulation of utility (Equation 1) based on a normative approach that ecologists have used to understand the decisions that animals make regarding how far to travel for food, what mode of travel to use, and how long to stay before moving on to another reward opportunity (Richardson and Verbeek, 1986; Stephens and Krebs, 1987; Bautista et al., 2001).
 In a typical formulation of the theory, the numerator represents the reward gained (in units of energy), minus the effort expended (also in units of energy), while the denominator represents the amount of time spent during that behavior.
 We represented this idea in Equation 1 with saccades that produced reward accumulation and licks that produced reward consumption.
 Thus, the utility that we aim to maximize is the rate of energy gained.